Pyramorphix/ZAVLAB/README.md

 ```

 ## Usage
 ZAVLAB provides tools for generating spreadsheets, calculating errors, and plotting graphs.
+You can get all the documentation from [wiki](https://github.com/Pyramorphix/ZAVLAB/wiki).

-Below are examples of how to use the library.
+Below are some examples of how to use the library.

 ### Spreadsheet Generation
 ZAVLAB can create spreadsheets for laboratory data collection.
 Here’s an example of how to generate a spreadsheet (for detailed comments see [example](examples/spreadsheet_generation.py)):